zencart/zencart/README.md

 Zen Cart&reg; requires you to provide your own webserver (shared or dedicated/VPS), with a standard LAMP stack (Linux/Apache/MySQL/PHP), based on the following specifications

 Requirements for v1.6.0:
-- Compatible with PHP 5.5.0 to 7.1.x
+- Compatible with PHP 5.6 to 7.2
-- Compatible with MySQL 5.1 to 5.7 and MariaDB 10.1
+- Compatible with MySQL 5.1 to 5.7 and MariaDB 10.1 to 10.2
 - CURL (via PHP) is used to communication with payment/shipping services
 - Compatible with with Apache 2.4 and 2.2
 - Recommended Apache modules include: expires, headers, env, alias, deflate, ssl, mime, rewrite (in addition to other common modules)